This is what I do....

 How does it work?

-Having regular support is the key.
+Having regular supervision support is the key.
 Many of my clients have monthly/six weekly appointments, as it encourages the professional to be alert to the warning signs that may mean increased stress.
 The regular "check up from the neck up" encourages self-awareness of the strategies that need to be in place to avoid a well-being crisis, both professionally and personally, as one affects the other.
-I offer bespoke packages of support to provide on-going regular appointments that deliver a reflective and strategy-based headspace, to maintain overall wellness of the professional.
+I offer bespoke packages of supervision to provide on-going regular appointments that deliver a reflective and strategy-based headspace, to maintain overall wellness of the professional.

 It already works!